Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 * `SetCreateFn<T>()`: The method of this template's parameter `T`  is our implementation of the kernel class which OneFlow will use it to create the kernel object.

 * `SetIsMatchedHob`：Because an op may have more than one kernel.
 You need to call `SetIsMatchedHob` to select a different kernel for the calculation according to the physical device and data format.
-This method accepts an equation and when the equation is `true`.
-Then OneFlow will call the kernel to complete the calculation.
+This method accepts an equation and when the equation is `true`, OneFlow will call the kernel to complete the calculation.

 ### Implementation and Registration of GPU Kernel